Aishat-Akinyemi/aishatakinyemi.com-blog/cl3d84k9r0a6ly3nv9wzh6bc2.md

 Data is important and the technologies built around its transmission and dissemination influence the world at large.
 From ancient storytellers to writing systems, through to the invention of the Internet and the Web that both revolutionized how society accesses, views, and uses information.

-The recent wave of disruptive information technology innovations are decentralized networks.
-Discussions about data storage in web 3.0 (the decentralized web) frequently refer to decentralized storage networks?
+Decentralization is the crux of the current wave of disruptive information technology innovations.
+Discussions about data storage in web 3.0 (the decentralized web) frequently refer to decentralized storage networks.
 What is decentralized storage?
-How different is it from the traditional cloud storage?
+How different is it from traditional cloud storage?
 How do decentralized storage networks work?
 And what are the unique applications of, and possible issues with new generation decentralized storage networks?

 I will discuss decentralized storage networks and reading this explainer will provide answers to these questions, and hopefully, get you excited and interested in the countless potentials of decentralized storage networks.